 The Chicago Booth Executive Program for Emerging Leaders (EPEL) is designed for University of Chicago staff with high potential.
-It will deliver new approaches to leadership development, build and develop high-performance teams, manage cross-functional and cross-organizational relationships, and craft strategy.
-This program will benefit staff responsible for improving the performance of their organizational unit, as well as contributing to the University of Chicago's broader strategic goals.
+It delivers new approaches to leadership development, how to build and develop high-performance teams, manage cross-functional and cross-organizational relationships, and craft strategy.
+This program benefits staff who are responsible for improving the performance of their organizational unit, as well as contributing to the University of Chicago's broader strategic goals.

 The program content goes beyond training in the administrative operations of the University.
 Through small group discussions and highly interactive faculty presentations, EPEL teaches participants to think beyond their own organizational unit and incorporate broader strategic considerations into their management decisions and style.

 EPEL is delivered in a convenient format that minimizes disruptions to daily operations.
 Classes convene on Fridays for a total of 10 class days over five months.

 The content is based on the University of Chicago Booth School of Business' general management and leadership programs.
 It features highlights from our best programs taught by our own thought-provoking faculty.
 This program also offers specific content sessions led by officers, vice presidents, and deans focusing on critical challenges and opportunities at the University of Chicago.

 During this seminar, you will learn to:

 - Identify the characteristics of strategic leadership in higher education.

 - Be better able to identify initiatives that create value.